SettleMint

 This guide is for operators using the web interface.
 If you need to automate the same workflow, use the API guide for asset creation.

-The Asset Designer wizard guides you through selecting an asset class, choosing a published instrument template, configuring any template fields, and enabling compliance modules.
+The Asset Designer wizard guides you through selecting an asset class, choosing a published instrument template, configuring any template fields, and applying a compliance policy template.

-Common use cases: Bond issuance, equity tokenization, fund launch, stablecoin creation, deposit certificates, precious-metal tokenization, real-estate fractionalization.
-Pick the template from the system templates catalog that matches the instrument; the wizard attaches the template's required features and metadata fields automatically.
+Common use cases: bond issuance, equity tokenization, fund launch, stablecoin creation, deposit certificates, precious-metal tokenization, real-estate fractionalization.
+Pick the matching entry from the system templates catalog.
+The wizard attaches required features and metadata fields automatically.

 Prerequisites